Spontaneously Broken Non-Invertible Symmetries in Transverse-Field Ising Qudit Chains

 where in the first term the dot $(\cdot)$ indicates contraction of the neighboring indices of the $Z$ operators, while the trace indicates contraction of their outer indices, and the bar indicates $\smash{\cramped{\overline{\Gamma}^{\raisebox{-.8ex}{$\scriptstyle g$}} = \Gamma^{g^{-1}}}}$.
 This Hamiltonian has a $G$ symmetry generated by invertible operators $\smash{U_g = \prod_i \Xl{g}_i}$.
 It also has other symmetries irrelevant to the current discussion; its most general version is given in Appendix A. The first term is a projector which is zero unless neighboring sites are in the same group element state, thus at small field the ground states are $\cramped{\ket{\bm{g}} \equiv \bigotimes_i \ket{g}_i}$, spontaneously breaking the $G$ symmetry.
 The second term serves to disorder the group elements, such that at large field the unique gapped ground state is the symmetric superposition $\sum_g \ket{g}$ on every site.

-\emph{Non-Invertible Rep($G$) Symmetry}---It is well known that the TFIM and clock models \eqref{eq:TFIM} are self-dual under Kramers-Wannier duality, effectively exchanging the $X$ and $Z$ operators.
-The Kramers-Wannier dual of \cref{eq:H_G} is
+\emph{Non-Invertible Rep($G$) Symmetry}---It is well known that the TFIM and clock models \eqref{eq:TFIM} are self-dual, known as Kramers-Wannier duality, effectively exchanging the $X$ and $Z$ operators.
+The dual of \cref{eq:H_G} is (Appendix B)

-see Appendix B. Whereas \cref{eq:H_G} has a $G$ symmetry generated by the $X$ operators, \cref{eq:H_RepG} has a symmetry generated by the $Z$ operators, namely $\smash{\cramped{R_{\Gamma} = \Tr \prod_i Z_i^\Gamma}}$, where all neighboring indices of the $Z$'s are contracted.
+Whereas \cref{eq:H_G} has a $G$ symmetry generated by the $X$ operators, \cref{eq:H_RepG} has a symmetry generated by the $Z$ operators, namely $\smash{\cramped{R_{\Gamma} = \Tr \prod_i Z_i^\Gamma}}$, where all neighboring indices of the $Z$'s are contracted.
 These are best expressed as matrix product operators (MPO), by treating the indices of the $Z$'s as the virtual legs of the MPO,

-The symmetry operators $R_{\Gamma}$ multiply according to the representation algebra,
+The symmetry operators $R_{\Gamma}$ multiply according to the representation algebra~\cite{paceSPTLSMTheoremsProjective2025,fechisinNoninvertibleSymmetryProtectedTopological2025,kobayashiProjectiveRepresentationsBogomolov2026, cuiperHouchesLectureNotes2026},

 where $N_{ab}^c$ are non-negative integers which count the number of times $\Gamma_c$ appears in the decomposition of $\Gamma_a \otimes \Gamma_b$ into irreps.
 This algebra is called Rep($G$), the dual of the $G$ symmetry.
-For an Abelian group every irrep is 1-dimensional, the product of two irreps is another 1D irrep, and thus there is a unique irrep on the right hand side of \cref{eq:RepG_Algebra}, so the symmetry is invertible.
+For an Abelian group every irrep is 1-dimensional, the product of two irreps is another 1D irrep, and thus there is a unique irrep on the right hand side of \cref{eq:RepG_Algebra}, so the symmetry is invertible---the $R_\Gamma$ are unitary operators.
 This is Pontryagin duality---to wit, addition modulo $N$ (performed by $X$'s) is equivalent to multiplication of $N$'th roots of unity (performed by $Z$'s).
 Non-Abelian groups have irreps with $d_{\Gamma}>1$, so some tensor products of irreps must be reducible, resulting in multiple terms on the right hand side of \cref{eq:RepG_Algebra}.
-This makes the Rep($G$) symmetry non-invertible when $G$ is non-Abelian.
+This makes the Rep($G$) symmetry non-invertible when $G$ is non-Abelian---some of the $R_\Gamma$ have a non-trivial kernel~\footnote{ A technical note regarding language: linear combinations of the $R_\Gamma$ operators form a fusion algebra, which may contain formal inverses, i.e. some linear combination $x_{\Gamma_a} = \sum_{b} c_b R_{\Gamma_b}$ such that $x_{\Gamma_a} R_{\Gamma_a} = 1$.
+The non-invertibility of the symmetry refers instead to treating the operators as forming a representation of the fusion category Rep($G$), for which \cref{eq:RepG_Algebra} encodes the fusion of simple objects. }.
 The simplest way to see this is to consider the action of $R_{\Gamma}$ on a product state, which computes the character in irrep $\Gamma$ of the ordered product of group elements

 If $d_\Gamma>1$ then at least one group element has zero character, so the $R_{\Gamma}$ annihilates some states and therefore cannot be inverted.